Yu Chang Player Props: Red Sox vs. Twins

 Yu Chang At The Plate

-- Chang notched a hit in one of 11 games so far this year, and he had multiple hits in that game.
+- Once in 12 games this season, Chang produced a hit, and he had multiple hits in that game.

+- He has homered in one of 12 games, and in 3.6% of his plate appearances.

-- Chang has an RBI in one game this year, and it was more than one in that game.
+- Chang has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.